WHAT'S YOUR BYCATCH?

 What is bycatch?

 Bycatch is best defined as the unintentional capture of non-target species.
 For example, a tuna fishery accidentally catches other marine life in the process of catching tuna.
 Those catches would be labeled as bycatch.
 These unintentional captures can include cetaceans (dolphins, porpoises and whales), sea turtles, sharks, rays, sea birds, other fish species, or even target species of the wrong size, such as juveniles who are too small to sell.
 The main problem is that many of these animals often die from entanglement and subsequent drowning or the trauma of capture.
-By-catch is one of the biggest threats to marine biodiversity and the overall health of our oceans.
+By-catch is one of the biggest threats to marine biodiversity and the overall health of the ocean.

 What types of fishing methods have the most bycatch?